|

 - Clifford, Henry: The Shepherd Lord

-- Cobbett, William: Political writer
+- Cobbett, William:

-- Coleridge, Samuel Taylor: Poet
+- Coleridge, Samuel

-- Colley, Arthur: Duke of Wellington
+- Colley, Arthur:

 - Collins, William: poet